sagar1024/fintech-sphere/README.md

 ## Overview

-**FintechSphere** is a comprehensive web application designed for predicting stock prices and analyzing financial news.
+**FintechSphere** is a web application used for predicting stock prices and analyzing financial news.

 ## Features